vasuchal/Dynamic-Drone-Sim-Audio-Visualizer/README.md

-# Dynamic Multidimensional Drone Simulating Audio Visualizer
+# Dynamic Drone Simulating Audio Visualizer

 ## Overview
 This visualizer has the capability of creating a 2d or 3d visualizer depending on the user's choice for any sound file inputted.